CZ 75 Review: Hands-On Tested!

 Engaging the manual safety is easy, and the safety itself is interesting.
 It cannot be engaged with the hammer down.
 With the hammer cocked to single action, you can activate the safety and carry it locked and cocked safely.

-The magazine release is a big metal button that can be reached with a slight downward shift of my thumb makes it easy to drop mags and reload.
+The magazine release is a big metal button that can be reached with a slight downward shift of my thumb, making it easy to drop mags and reload.
 CZ made the slide lock/release massive and textured for easy access.
+The slide stop is well-designed, ensuring the gun is functional and easy to operate.
 This is one of the few guns out there that has a slide release that my thumb doesn’t pin down when firing.
 My only ergonomic issue is how small the slide is.
 It can be tough to grip, especially when you are new to the gun.

 In terms of reliability, well, it’s rock solid.
 I’ve owned this gun for years.
 I love it, and I shoot it fairly often.
 It’s also a gun I turn to when teaching new shooters, so it’s been in the hands of shooters of all skill levels with questionable skills and techniques.
 Yet, it’s chugged through everything.
 This includes JHPs, steel-cased ammo, reloads, and of course, traditional brass.